 Women’s-Specific Ski Backpacks

-Most of the ski packs listed above are either unisex or men’s-specific designs, but some manufacturers make a women’s version as well (where applicable, the women’s model is linked directly below the pack's write-up).
+Most of the ski packs listed above are either unisex or men’s-specific designs, but some manufacturers make a women’s version as well (or, in the case of Ortovox, an "S" version for shorter torsos, regardless of gender).
 In addition to different colorway options, most women’s packs feature shorter torso lengths to better accommodate smaller builds.
 Unfortunately, this often results in a drop in capacity compared to the men’s counterpart, although the difference is typically just a couple of liters.
 Many women’s packs also have narrower shoulder straps and curved hipbelts to provide a more contoured fit.

-Deuter is one brand that has impressed us with their women’s-specific designs, including the Freescape Lite 24 SL (short for “Slim Line”) above.
-Ortovox also offers women’s versions of many of their packs, which are indicated with an “S” after the product name, while Osprey offers women’s models with entirely different names than the men’s counterparts (the Soelden and women’s Sopris, for example).
+Deuter is one brand that has impressed us with their women’s-specific designs, including the Freescape Lite 24 SL (short for “Slim Line”).
+As mentioned above, Ortovox also offers a short version of many of their packs, which are indicated with an “S” after the product name, while Osprey offers women’s models with entirely different names than the men’s counterparts (the Soelden and women’s Sopris, for example).
 In the end, many women will be able to make a unisex or men’s pack work, but if you find yourself struggling with fit and comfort on the slopes, consider opting for a women’s-specific design from one of these brands.

 Back to Our Top Ski Backpack Picks Back to Our Ski Backpack Comparison Table